magnoeasy/easybuilder/english.md

 Let's add two "Textfield" components inside the form, one to the left and one to the right of the "Horizontal Line".
 ![image](https://user-images.githubusercontent.com/81401104/116301693-b172c380-a776-11eb-86cb-10f56540a199.png)

-Now, go to the "Horizontal Line" properties, in the "Presentation" section, in the first list (desktop), select the "Col-lg-12-100%" option.
+Now, go to the "Horizontal Line" properties (you can do that by clicking on the dragged component), in the "Presentation" section, on the first list (desktop), select the "Col-lg-12-100%" option.
 The visual layout will look like this:
 ![image](https://user-images.githubusercontent.com/81401104/116301717-b899d180-a776-11eb-9c8e-c57364ab9365.png)

 Now run the application by clicking on the ![image](./BuilderImages/RunButton.png) button.